Studying Off-Campus Right Now or Next Term?

 Participation during the registration windows is optional, though it is certainly to your advantage to do so.

-- While you are away, if during the entire window, you are traveling or have no access to a computer to register during any of the seven hour window, you may contact the University Registrar's office for help (email@example.com).
+- While you are away, if during the entire window, you are traveling or have no access to a computer to register during any of the seven hour window, you may contact the University Registrar's office for help (firstname.lastname@example.org).
 Please note that staff can help to register you into classes of your choice, but there will be no overrides of conflicts, instructor consents, or closed courses, and registration will not occur prior to W&L office hours (8:30 a.m.
-EST).
+U.S. Eastern Time).

 - If you're off-campus for fall term and still planning to be abroad for winter term - please read.
 Often, student plan to go abroad and then for some reason -- health, financial, change of plans -- they want to return to campus.
 If you register for on-campus winter term classes, your course choices remain active until we confirm you are studying away, at which time they are cancelled to open up spaces for others.